Zypher17/wifi-stealer/README.md

 - Try a different USB port or a short USB extension cable.
 - Confirm `Digispark (Default – 16.5 MHz)` is selected under **Tools → Board**.
 - Common compile issues:
-  - Make sure there is only one `.ino` in the sketch folder (Arduino compiles all `.ino` files together).
+  - Make sure there is only one `.ino` in the sketch folder.
-  - Ensure `#include "DigiKeyboard.h"` is at the top of the file and not inside any string or comment.[web:69][web:37]
+  - Ensure `#include "DigiKeyboard.h"` is at the top of the file.

 ---